 In this enclosure, I have dwarf hair grass and moss but I am only experimenting to see how well they do.
 If they do not grow well I may swap out the dwarf hair grass with an easier-to-keep plant.

 Step 7: Filling to the Top

 Now it is time to finally fill this jarrarium to the top!
 Use your strainer or piece of decoration and slowly and gently fill it with water.
 Once the water has reached your desired height, you are done with setting up your new jarrarium!

 There are a few things I would highly recommend purchasing when setting up a jarrarium or any aquarium for that matter.
-A freshwater master test kit by API will be used to keep track of ammonia levels, nitrates, and so on.
+An API Freshwater Master Test Kit can be used to keep track of ammonia levels, nitrates, and so on.
 This is important for really small enclosures such as this.
 It is also important to have while your jarrarium is going through the nitrogen cycle which takes roughly 6 weeks.
 During this time we will allow the food we threw in to decompose and we will not add any livestock.
-Only top off the water as it evaporates and does not replace any of it during the cycle.
+Only top off the water as it evaporates and do not replace any water during the cycle.
 The nitrogen cycle is completed when your test kits read 0 ammonia, 0 nitrites, and a hint of nitrates (10 ppm).